atesgoral/ates.dev/src/posts/2025-01-19-joystick-hack/index.md

 ### The priming

 Growing up, we had an [Atari 2600 Video Game Console][1], with [CX40 joysticks][2] to go with it.
-An issue with the joytics, or our forceful usage of them was, the metal dome switches on the circuit board used to crack and flatten, causing the joystick to malfunction towards one or more directions.
+An issue with the joysticks, possibly due to our forceful usage, was that the metal dome switches on the circuit board would crack and flatten, causing the joystick to malfunction in one or more directions.

 [1]: https://en.wikipedia.org/wiki/Atari_2600
 [2]: https://en.wikipedia.org/wiki/Atari_CX40_joystick